thoughtspot/rest-api-sdk/Python/doc/controllers/group.md

 Using this API, you can create a group and assign privileges and users.

-For ease of user management and access control, ThoughtSpot administrators can create groups and assign privileges to these groups.
+For ease of user management and access control, ThoughtSpot administrations can create groups and assign privileges to these groups.

 The privileges determine the actions that the users belonging to a group are allowed to do.

 ThoughtSpot also has a default group called ALL_GROUP.
 When you create new group in ThoughtSpot, they are automatically added to ALL_GROUP.
 You cannot delete the ALL_GROUP or remove members from it.

+Permission: Requires administration privilege

 ```python
 def create_group(self,